-From beginner to professional, whatever your place in the trader spectrum, you should always choose a broker which is safe and secure.
+From beginner to professional, whatever your level of trading experience, you should always choose a broker which is safe and secure.
 Rest assured we only feature fx brokers that are regulated by a trusted, top-tier authority.

 There is a very large number of online forex brokers, so choosing which one is right for you can be complicated.
 Here, we will attempt to make this task easier by outlining what aspects and features you should be looking out for.
 We will break this down into the following areas:

 This aspect is of vital importance as the broker is responsible for your money.
 Regulation by a top-tier authority guarantees that the broker will hold the highest standards regarding security, transparency and integrity.

 The broker should hold your funds in segregated accounts.
 This means that the broker can access your account to fund your trading activity but will not be able to withdraw funds.
 Funds in segregated accounts are withheld from creditors in the case of bankruptcy.

 If the broker operates in more than 1 jurisdiction then they should also be regulated by the relevant authorities in each geographical area.
 A list of top-tier regulators follows;